openshift/hypershift/docs/content/how-to/aws/index.md

 </details>

-After this, the Openshift Hosted Control Plane will continue being deployed and eventually the cluster will create some resources which will end on AWS object creation (These are not managed by Hypershift but Openshift):
+After this, the Openshift Hosted Control Plane will continue being deployed and eventually it will create some other resources which will end on AWS object creation (ELB) (These are not managed by Hypershift but Openshift):

-- **Cluster Route**: It's the main router for the accesses from outside in Openshift. **It creates 1 ELB (External Load Balancer) in AWS** provider which route the request to the cluster from outside.
+"- **Cluster Route**: It's the main router for the accesses from outside in Openshift. **It creates 1 ELB (External Load Balancer) in AWS** provider which route the request to the cluster from outside.
+This component is created by HostedControlPlane via the Openshift Ingress Controller"

 ## Architecture and Workflow

 In order to deploy a HostedCluster you have two options, using the **CLI** or using **Openshift/Kubernetes objects (CRs)**, like *HostedCluster* and *NodePool* which are the top-level API objects that we will focus on.
 From each, the proper controller will take care of the object generation under that CR.

+So, if you are new in Hypershift/Openshift and you need an Openshift HostedCluster, we recommend to use the CLI.

 This is how looks like when you have the Hypershift Operator deployed into the Openshift Management Cluster